 You can also save water in your home by using rainwater to water your plants and your lawn instead of using a sprinkler or irrigation system.
 This system is only effective during the rainy season but it will help reduce your water usage in the home, saving water for dryer periods.
 You can build a rain catcher which will trap the rainwater and distribute it over your lawn or plants.
 The system is only useful outdoors, however, and you can collect rainwater from your roof and not worry too much about watering your plants.

-By employing these simple practices in your home, you can greatly reduce the amount of water you use, and the amount of water wasted.
+By employing these simple practices in your home, you can greatly reduce the amount of water you use through control valve, and the amount of water wasted.
 This will, in turn, reduce your water bill and help you save a little more money monthly.